vijaytholpadi/Appchaeologist/README.md

 ### Sample command
   Execute `./Appchaeologist /<path-to-IPA-file>`

 ---
 ## Known Issues / Things to be fixed:
 - Before using it on an IPA file, we will need to make sure that the Filename does not contain any `.` characters in its name except for the file extension. ('.' occuring in versioning will need to be stripped out)
 - Versioning detail in the filename will need to be stripped out. i.e. The IPA filename will need to match your `$(PRODUCT_NAME)`

 ---
+## How to get IPA files?
+Install target app atleast once and sync with iTunes.
+Now, you will find the app in `My apps` section of itunes. `Right-click` ->`Show in Finder` and you're done.🚀

+---
 ## Improvements / Contributions
 See someting failing not working as expected?
 Go ahead and raise a issue. 🚩

 Want to contribute?
 Even better, open a PR. 🤘🏻😀

 ---
 ## Thanks